 “It’s not exactly roughing it, is it?
 Where’s your sense of adventure?”

 Another shrug.
-It was a habit he’d picked up lately.
+It was a habit he’d picked up lately; from somewhere, or someone.
 I let it pass.

 He pricked up his ears.

 “Seriously?
 It won’t be a working holiday, will it?
 I mean, you’ll do stuff with us, won’t you?”

 “I didn’t think you’d want your old dad spoiling your fun.”